 Abbreviations : Report Help

-Historically, the larger virion size (180 nm compared to 120–130 nm) and the yellow-green iridescence of patently-infected larvae and purified viral pellets were used to distinguish chloriridoviruses from iridoviruses.
-Chloriridoviruses were originally thought to only infect mosquito species, however recent phylogenetic studies suggest they may have a broader host range.
+Historically, the larger virion size (180 nm compared to 120–130 nm) and the yellow-green iridescence of patently-infected larvae and purified viral pellets were used to distinguish members of the genus Chloriridovirus from those within the genus Iridovirus.
+Currently chloriridoviruses are distinguished from iridoviruses by phylogenetic analysis.

 Particle diameter is up to 180 nm in ultrathin section.
 The trimers and pentamers of invertebrate iridescent virus 3 (IIV3) are larger than the corresponding structures of members of the genus Iridovirus, with probably 14 capsomers to each edge of the trimer.
 Particle size has historically been used to define viruses that are members of this genus, but the validity of that characteristic is uncertain.
 A fringe of hair-like fibrils surrounds virus particles (Figure 2B.Iridoviridae).